 It is noteworthy that we do not find any religious suggestions throughout the novel, there is no mention of any religious ritual.
 The pangs of conscience that Nejib and Suad constantly experience are caused not by deviating from specific religious dogmas, but by breaking the framework of purely human, ethical norms.
 Suad and Nejib's forbidden love is devoid of any physical connection or human passions.
 They cannot fully express their feelings, not only to each other, but even to themselves, and every thought about this relationship causes them incredible spiritual pain.
-"He never thought of betrayal; Because he did not act based on carnal passions, he could not resort to dirty ways to satisfy his desires, he hated such an act and no matter how painful it was for him, he would never allow this love of his to happen" (Rauf, 2013:125).
+"He never thought of betrayal; Because he did not act based on carnal passions, he could not resort to dirty ways to satisfy his desires, [...] he would never allow this love of his to happen" (Rauf, 2013:125).
 The stronger Suad and Nejib's love develops, the more robust the struggle with themselves and their conscience becomes until they reveal their feelings for each other at the end of the novel.
 They try to find a way out of the situation.
 However, the enjoyment of forbidden love is still weighed down by the responsibilities and moral frameworks imposed on them.
 To Nejib's proposal to forget everyone and everything and dedicate the rest of their lives only to each other, Suad responds as follows: "No, Nejib, no!
-It seems to me that we have no right to demand so much from each other.
-Even if I forget everything, I will not forget the existence of Sureya, so that you know how I pity him, Nejib"...
+It seems to me that we have no right to demand so much from each other, [...]
+I will not forget the existence of Sureya, so that you know how I pity him, Nejib"...
 (Rauf, 2013:322).
 For Suad and Nejib, love is like a merciless monster that constantly confronts all their attempts to find a way out of bitter reality.
 During their final farewell, Nejib touches Suad's hand for the first and last time and kisses her on the eyes and hands, at which point the author notes that this fact causes a "rebellion" of dignity in Suad, although the all-encompassing feeling of love turns her into a weak and helpless creature.